chrisalehman/ai-document-extraction/README.md

 ## Comparison to LlamaExtract Cloud Service

-To evaluate the effectiveness of the fine-tuned Qwen-2.5-VL-7B-Instruct model, we compared its performance against the LlamaExtract cloud service, a general-purpose document extraction tool, using the same W2 dataset.
+To evaluate the effectiveness of the fine-tuned Qwen-2.5-VL-7B-Instruct model, I compared its performance against the LlamaExtract cloud service, a general-purpose document extraction tool, using the same W2 dataset.
 This comparison provides insight into how a task-specific, fine-tuned model stacks up against an off-the-shelf cloud solution.
 The results demonstrate significant performance differences, underscoring the superiority of the fine-tuned model for W2 data extraction.

 ### Overall Accuracy

 The fine-tuned **Qwen-2.5-VL** model achieves a substantially higher overall accuracy of **97.23%** compared to **LlamaExtract**'s **70.75%**.
-This **26.48%** improvement highlights the fine-tuned model's reliability, making it a stronger candidate for production environments where precision is critical, such as mortgage underwriting.
+This **26.48%** improvement highlights the fine-tuned model's reliability, making it a stronger candidate for production environments where accuracy is critical.

 ### Form-Type Performance